bahaa04/torisma/torisma/readme.md

+to start working on the project:
+    clone the repo "git clone https://github.com/bahaa04/torisma/"
+    initiat the git

-Steps for working on the Back End:
+Steps of working on the Back End:
     cd "Back_End"
     initiate the git
     create virtual environment